callum-hart/immutable-styles/docsNext/gettingStarted.md

 *screenshot of progress so far*

 This is to be expeceted.
 Immutable styles treat type selectors – in this case `<span>` – and selectors with a class – in this case `<span className="shining">` as different selectors – *even though* they target the same element type.
 The type selector `<span>` only targets elements of type `span` that do not have a class.
 Elements of type `span` with a class – such as "shining" need to be styled individually.
-This is a *key difference* between immutable styles and CSS – and is one of the things that make immutable rulesets highly deterministic.
-Styles for a `span` without a class **are not applied** to a `span` with a class.
+This is a *key difference* between immutable styles and CSS – and is one of the traits that make immutable styles highly deterministic.

+> 📖 Styles for an element without a class (such as `span`) **are not applied** to the same element type with a class (such as `<span className="shining">`).

 With that in mind, add a ruleset for stars with the class "shining":